-- (i) to advance the permitting framework at La India Open Pit, the La Mestiza Open Pit and the America Open Pit and secure the key environmental permit in order to then to construct and operate a processing plant of up to 2,800 tonnes per day ("tpd") and associated mine site infrastructure and, - (ii) to conduct further exploration within the La India Project to demonstrate potential for a 5M+ oz gold district.
+- (i) to advance the permitting framework at La India Open Pit and secure the key environmental permit in order to then to construct and operate a processing plant of up to 2,800 tonnes per day ("tpd") and associated mine site infrastructure and, - (ii) to conduct further exploration within the La India Project to demonstrate potential for a 5M+ oz gold district. - (iii) to complete a Feasibility Study on La India open pit to support Project Financing and putting the project into production.